yzdxs/learn-anything/readme.md

 - [interesting websites](http://nikitavoloboev.xyz/knowledge-map/research/websites/)
 - and [more](https://my.mindnode.com/YyJtZap3S6BLzLq8FvBqcDM1fpzom5JfeXripa9w#0.3,-513.6,2)

-All together there is currently [~ 3000 mind maps](http://i.imgur.com/Mb0tpVw.png).
 Aside from a pretty amazing [search engine for them](https://github.com/nikitavoloboev/knowledge-map-search-engine), there is also [an alfred workflow](https://github.com/nikitavoloboev/alfred-knowledge-map) that allows you to search through these mind maps at [insane speeds](http://quick.as/b1gwsneao).

-As I learn more and more topics, I also make [flash cards](https://github.com/nikitavoloboev/research/tree/master/anki) that I use to consolidate this knowledge.
+Each mind map will also have [flash cards](https://github.com/nikitavoloboev/research/tree/master/anki) that you can use to consolidate this knowledge.

 This project started off as a [single mind map](https://www.dropbox.com/s/3bsw537ggy7u0zf/original.png?dl=1) but it grew too big.